jbampton/tooling-docs/apache-trusted-release/platform.md

 2. Release Page
    - Static public version for Current and Archived Stages.
-   - Overwise dyanmic for Candidate stage and when accessed from the PMC Management Page.
+   - Otherwise dynamic for Candidate Stage and when accessed from the PMC Management Page.
    - Release level metadata
    - Download package from directory of release
    - Maintenance actions